 - Please do not touch or lean on any of the works of art, sculptures, artifacts, tapestries, walls, cases or other objects.
 The oils from our hands and bodies can cause serious damage over time.

 - Some exhibits have interactive hands-on features, which should be treated with respect.
 When you are finished playing or using something, please return it to where you found it.

 - Photography and video recording for personal use are encouraged, unless posted otherwise.
 Selfie-sticks, tripods, or umbrella-type lights are not permitted.
 Objects or furniture in the galleries may not be handled or moved.

 - Most important, have fun!
 Enjoy your visit and come back to see us again.
 Better yet, become a Museum Member and enjoy unlimited year-round access to fun and education.

 Groups enter and leave through the Museum main entrance on the south side of the building.
 The group leader should check-in and pay at the Museum Store prior to bringing in the students.
 The entrance can become crowded with large groups, so please be patient while we orient individual groups.
 A limited number of coat hangers are available and it is recommended to leave coats and other personal items on the bus, weather permitting.

 A bus unloading and loading zone is available just outside of the entrance.
 Bus parking is available in the RiverValley Church parking lot, directly across from the Museum on High Avenue.

-Let us know in advance if you would like to eat lunch at the Museum.
-Use of lunchroom space is available by reservation only and is limited to groups of 40 or less.
-In the spring and summer months, large groups are welcome to picnic outside on the Museum grounds.
+The Museum does not have lunchroom space available to eat lunch indoors.
+In the spring and summer months, weather permitting, large groups are welcome to picnic outside on the Museum grounds.
 All groups must bring their own lunches.